fazleh2010/QueGG-web/README.md

 ```
 Go to http://localhost:8089/quegg/ and the interface will be shown on your browser.
 Currently it is an empty QA system.
 It will initially be empty, a minimal example to get data into the running instance would be:

+### Add questions to the QA system
-### Write a lexical entry
+Write a lexical entry and each lexical entry will generate questions.
+The guideline of writing a lexical entry is shown [here](https://scdemo.techfak.uni-bielefeld.de/qahackathon/tutorial/coverage.php#id4).
-3. Downlaod an XSL sheet that contains a lexical entry.
+The file https://raw.githubusercontent.com/ag-sc/QueGG-web/main/example/nounppframe.csv contains an example of lexical entry for NounPPFrame.
+3. Download the csv file
 ```
 wget -O nounppframe.csv https://raw.githubusercontent.com/ag-sc/QueGG-web/main/example/nounppframe.csv
 ```

-### Add the questions to the QA system
+4. send post command to add the quetions to the QA system
 ```
 curl -X "POST" -F "file=@nounppframe.csv" "http://localhost:8089/quegg/import"
  ```

 Please use the following citation:
 ```
 @inproceedings{Buono-LREC2020,